TaniaGretton/nlp-review-investigation/README.md

 # Review Analysis

-In this exercise, you will go back to the Olist dataset.
+I go back to the Olist dataset.

-Your task is to investigate reviews to understand what causes the bad review scores.
+The task is to investigate reviews and to understand what causes the bad review scores.

-Your turn! 🚀
 # nlp-review-investigation